 Have you ever tried to watch a movie from the front row?
 Difficult isn’t it.
 Miserable as well.
-Today’s Medical education, with its huge emphasis on technology, can be a lot like watching a movie from the front row.
+Today’s Medical education, with its over-emphasis on TECHNOLOGY and DIAGNOSTICS, can be a lot like watching a movie from the front row.

 Because the practice of medicine is predicated on taking the body and dividing it, subdividing it, and dividing it some more, it tends to give student doctors a “front row” perspective of anatomy and physiology.
-Think about it; we have kidney specialists (nephrologists), heart specialists (cardiologists), nerve specialists (neurologists), butt specialists (proctologists), muscle and joint specialists (orthopedists), stomach specialists (gastroenterologists) etc, etc, etc, etc, etc.
+Think about it; we have kidney specialists (nephrologists), heart specialists (cardiologists), nerve specialists (neurologists), butt specialists (proctologists), muscle and joint specialists (orthopedists), stomach specialists (gastroenterologists), arthritis specialists (rheumatologists), kidney specialists (nephrologists), mental health specialists (psychiatrists), etc, etc, etc, etc, etc.

 Unfortunately, this model is out of date.
-It fails miserably as far as really advancing our understanding of the human body because you never really get to see the big picture.
+It fails miserably as far as really advancing our understanding of the human body because you never really get to see the BIG PICTURE.
 For one, it cannot explain how the whole organism is greater than the sum of its individual parts.
 What do I mean by this?
-For instance, Hydrogen (an explosive gas) + Oxygen (a flammable gas) = Water (H2O), a liquid — the foundation of all life — that is used to quench fire.
+For instance, Hydrogen (an explosive gas) + Oxygen (a flammable gas) = Water (H2O), a liquid — the foundation of all life — that’s used to quench fire.

-The problem with using outdated models that “reduce” and subdivide the human body into increasingly smaller parts is that the big picture is frequently missed — spend some time on our “Blog Roll” (right margin) and you’ll quickly understand what I mean.
-The movie ends without the student doctor ever moving from the front row.
-And unless doctors are willing to step outside of “the box” of their formal educational model (something they are encouraged not to do), the “Big Picture” is rarely grasped.
+The problem with using outdated models that reduce and subdivide the body into increasingly smaller parts is that the ‘Big Picture’ is frequently missed — spend some time on our “Blog Roll” (right margin) and you’ll quickly understand what I mean.
+The movie ends without the student-doctor ever moving from the front row.
+And unless physicians are willing to step outside of “the box” that is their formal educational model (something they are encouraged not to do by THE POWERS THAT BE), the “Big Picture” is rarely grasped.

 Doctors use this same philosophy and thought process when trying to explain the musculoskeletal system.
 Fascia is one of the best examples that I can think of concerning this phenomenon.
-Doctors frequently miss the forest for the trees because the books they learned from (that were themselves written by other doctors trained with the same reductionist philosophy) show hundreds of pictures of individual muscles —- without ever showing or explaining the fascia.
+Doctors frequently miss the forest for the trees because the doctors they learned from were taught by others trained in the same reductionist philosophy.
+Furthermore, they use books that show hundreds of pictures of individual muscles —- without ever really showing or explaining the fascia.

 Go to virtually any anatomy text book and take a look.
-The fascia is almost always removed so that we can see the really “important” stuff.
-But never forget that removed = ignored.
-And after all; if the medical text books are not talking about fascia, showing us lots of pictures of fascia, or explaining how fascia works; exactly how important can it really be?
+The fascia is almost always removed so that we can see the really “important” tissues underneath.
+Never forget that removed = ignored.
+And after all; if the medical text books are not talking about fascia, showing us lots of pictures of fascia, and EXPLAINING HOW FASCIA WORKS; exactly how important can it really be?

-Because the illustrator for the famous textbook (Henry VanDyke Carter) left the fascia intact in a large number of his drawings, is the big reason that most of the anatomical images on my site come from Gray’s Anatomy.
+Because the illustrator for the famous anatomy textbook of all time (Henry VanDyke Carter) left the fascia intact in a large number of his drawings; most of the anatomical drawings on my site come from Gray’s Anatomy.
 Even though the first edition of his renowned textbook was written over 155 years ago, Henry Gray is still considered one of the greatest anatomists the world has ever seen.

 fWHAT IS FASCIA?